git-moss/DrivenByMossWiki/Novation-Launchpad-MkII-&-Pro.md

 ## Track Control (Lower button row)

 These buttons only work in the Session mode.
 If the Session mode is not yet selected it gets activated.
-On the MkII press _Mixer_ and use the 1st row of the grid or the scene buttons.
+On the MkII press _Mixer_ and use the scene buttons.

 * **Record Arm** - The 8 buttons of the bottom row of the grid allow to toggle record arm of the currently focused 8 tracks of the track bank.
 * **Track Select** - The 8 buttons of the bottom row of the grid allow to select one of the currently focused 8 tracks of the track bank.
 The currently selected track is indicated on the first row (round) buttons by a brighter white.
   Furthermore, the front LED is also lit in the color of the current track.
 * **Mute** - The 8 buttons of the bottom row of the grid allow to toggle Mute of the currently focused 8 tracks of the track bank.
 * **Solo** - The 8 buttons of the bottom row of the grid allow to toggle Solo of the currently focused 8 tracks of the track bank.
 * **Volume** - Each column of the grid controls the Volume of the currently focused 8 tracks of the track bank.
 Hit buttons harder for faster change.
 The color of a fader is the same as the color of the track.
 Use the scene buttons for master volume.
 * **Pan** - Each column of the grid controls the Panorama of the currently focused 8 tracks of the track bank.
 Hit buttons harder for faster change.
 The color of a fader is the same as the color of the track.
 * **Sends** - Each column of the grid controls the Send of the currently focused 8 tracks of the track bank.
 Hit buttons harder for faster change.
 The color of a fader is the same as the color of the track.
 Use the Scene buttons to select the Sends 1 to 8.
 * **Stop Clip** - The 8 buttons of the bottom row of the grid allow to stop the playing clip of the track of the currently focused 8 tracks of the track bank.
 * **Shift+Stop Clip** - Stops all currently playing clips.
 (Mixer + 8th button of 2nd row on MkII)

 ## Session Mode

-Press _"Session"_ to enter **Session** mode:
+Press _"Session"_ to enter **Session** mode.
+Press again to toggle the clip orientation (vertical or horizontal).
+_Long press_ to enter birds-eye-view.

 * The buttons on the grid start/record the clips.
 * The 8 scene buttons on the right start the scenes.
 * The arrow keys scroll the grid.
 Hold **Shift** to scroll in blocks of 8.
 * Hold **Delete** and press a clip button to delete the clip.
-* Launchpad Pro: For "birds eye view" press Shift

 ## Note Mode (Playing the pads)